Orthopoxvirus: Taxonomy

 The related Borealpox virus, also known as Alaskapox virus, has not been classified as of 2024.
+It is phylogenetically nested into the Old World clade of Orthopoxvirus (see below).

 Evolution

 Among the path of evolution of the Orthopoxvirus species, many genes are truncated (but still functional), fragmented, or lost.
 Cowpox strains tend to have the most intact genes.
 Predicting the phylogeny by sequence or by gene content produces somewhat different results: